User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Problem Solving

 \subsection{Algorithm}

 The theoretical properties derived in Section~\ref{subsec:demand_scaling} and Section~\ref{subsec:association} enable an algorithm for \textit{MaxD}.
-First, given any RRH-UE association $\bm{\kappa}$, one can obtain the corresponding maximum scaling factor $\alpha^{*}$ together with $\bm{\mu}^{*}$ iteratively by~\eqref{eq:G_iter} and~\eqref{eq:G_iter2}.
+To be more specific, given any RRH-UE association $\bm{\kappa}$, one can obtain the corresponding maximum scaling factor $\alpha^{*}$ together with $\bm{\mu}^{*}$ iteratively by~\eqref{eq:G_iter} and~\eqref{eq:G_iter2} in Theorem~\ref{thm:compute_G}.
 At the convergence, $H(\bm{\mu}^{*})=1$ holds by Theorem~\ref{thm:compute_G}.
-Then, we consider all the candidate RRHs for each UE, and use Lemma~\ref{lma:adding} to find out whether a new association $\bm{\kappa}'$ that includes some newly added CoMP link would lead to load improvement.
-If yes, then by Lemma~\ref{lma:adding}, the corresponding resource allocation $\bm{\mu'}$ under $\bm{\kappa}'$ must have $H(\bm{\mu}')<1$.
-By Lemma~\ref{lma:necessity}, the current solution $[\alpha^{*},\bm{\mu}']$ is not optimal.
-Then applying \eqref{eq:G_iter} and~\eqref{eq:G_iter2} under $\bm{\kappa}'$ again guarantees a larger scaling factor.
-This process is detailed in Algorithm~\ref{alg:MaxD}.
+Taking one step further, if we fix $\alpha^{*}$ and consider all the candidate RRHs for each UE, using Lemma~\ref{lma:adding} (in Section~\ref{subsec:association}) enables us to determine whether a new association $\bm{\kappa}'$ that includes some newly added CoMP link would lead to load improvement.
+If yes, the corresponding resource allocation $\bm{\mu'}$ under $\bm{\kappa}'$ must have $H(\bm{\mu}')<1$.
+Then by Lemma~\ref{lma:necessity}, the current solution $[\alpha^{*},\bm{\mu}']$ is not optimal.
+Once the load is improved, applying \eqref{eq:G_iter} and~\eqref{eq:G_iter2} under $\bm{\kappa}'$ again guarantees an overall improvement.
+We remark that Algorithm~\ref{alg:MaxD} works in an online manner in terms of the candidate RRH-UE pairs.
+To be specific, in each iteration of the outer loop, once a new CoMP link is added, the demand scaling factor $\alpha$ is guaranteed to be increased by the end of this iteration, based on the discussion above.